commandus/lorawan-network-server/README.md

 - databaseExtraConfigFileNames list of extra configuration files and subdirectories, e.g. device passport files folder path
 - loggerDatabaseName database name used by logger.
 Database name assigned in file (see databaseConfigFileName option).
 - protoPath protobuf message description files directory path.
 Default "proto"
-- pluginsPath path to the folder with dynamically loaded libraries (.so) with payload2InsertClausesFunc() functions
+- pluginsPath path to the folder with dynamically loaded libraries (.so) with extern "C" payload2InsertClauses() function
 - server Network server properties, including end-device list served by the server
 - configFileName (optional) Redirect config file to another one